jonrad/profilerate/README.md

 # 🐰 profilerate 🐰

-Take your dotfiles with you when you log in to remote systems using ssh/kubectl/docker, without impacting other people on the system - even if they're using the same login
+Take your dotfiles with you when you log in to remote systems using ssh/kubectl/docker, without impacting other people on the system.

+This is done by create special commands, documented below, that automatically copy the profilerate directory, including all your personalizations, to the systems you log into.

 ## Installation/Upgrades

 ```
 bash <(curl https://raw.githubusercontent.com/jonrad/profilerate/main/install.sh)
 ```

+Profilerate is installed in `~/.config/profilerate`

 ## Commands